 The slow-roll approximation allows one to determine the Hubble expansion rate as a function of the scalar field value, and vice versa.
 In particular, we can express, in terms of the scalar field value during inflation, the total logarithmic expansion, or number of ``e-folds'':

 Given that the slow-roll parameters are approximately constant during slow-roll inflation, $d\epsilon/dN\simeq2\epsilon(\eta-2\epsilon)={\cal O}(\epsilon^2)$, we have

-Since we require $N>40$ to solve the flatness, horizon and entropy problems of the standard Big Bang cosmology, we require either very slow roll, $\epsilon< 0.01$, or a large change in the value of the scalar field relative to the Planck scale, $\Delta\phi> M_P$.
+Since we require $N>40$ to solve the flatness, horizon, and entropy problems of the standard Big-Bang cosmology, we require either very slow roll, $\epsilon< 0.01$, or a large change in the value of the scalar field relative to the Planck scale, $\Delta\phi> M_{\rm P}$.